samlist21/Dewey/README.md

 - Facial recognition
 - Person tracking/following

+### Python Libraries - Required
+ - time
+ - picamera
+ - serial
+ - termios
+ - os
+ - select
+ - PIL
+ - random

+### Arduino Libraries - Required
+ - Adafruit_NeoPixel_master
+ - Adafruit_LSM303DLHC_master

 ## Implemented Functions
 Too many to list - Volunteers to document?

 ## New Discussions - only on github

+## Dewey Day July 15, 2017 Ken Samuelson
+- Got LED strip and Googly eyes soldered
+- Tested LED strip and Googly eyes.
+Both work.
+- Updated Arduino MotorRun to ignore compass if it powers up and can't find the sensor.
+- Updated Arduino MotorRun to ignore sensor if it powers up and reads 0 distance.
+It will now skip reading the sensor at all and keep the interaction speed high.
+- Downloaded Googly eyes software and ran script
+- Put Arduino Adafruit_NeoPixel_master library in /usr/share/arduino/libraries.
+Had to remove the dash.
+- Enabled I2C interfaced for Googly eyes.
+- Added Hello voice on startup and Goodbye voice on shutdown.
+- Adding in many sound byte files for Dewey voices.

 ## Dewey Day July 14, 2017 Ken Samuelson